plum-umd/cmsc330-public/projects/p1/README.md

 ### Lookup Operations

 The method `lookup(synset_id)` should take a synset id and return an array of the nouns in the synset.
-If there is no entry for the requested noun, return an empty array.
+If there is no entry for the requested id, return an empty array.

 The method `findSynsets(to_find)` will behave differently depending on if it is given a String or an Array as its argument.
 - **String**: When supplied a String, this method should return an array of 0 or more synset ids corresponding to synsets containing this noun.